 Do’s while talking with older adults

-- Be friendly – when people get old, they gradually limit their circle and become introvert.
+When people get old, they gradually limit their circle and become introverts.
 Hence, they get excited when anyone comes to talk to them.
 Older adults appreciate it when you take the time to listen to their words and get to know them, even if their perception is different from that of yours.
-Engage in small talks, learn details about their lives and remember those details to ask them about it later.
+Engage in small talks, learn details about their lives, and remember those details to ask them about it later.
 For them, it is the little things that matter at that age, and you must show your care and friendliness towards them.

-- Mind your body language and tone – talking to an elderly adult is not like the casual conversation you have with your friends.
-Each word, tone, gestures and facial expression matters.
-Speak with a low toned voice that sounds friendly and supportive.
-You can adjust your communication style if it becomes clear that the person you are talking to is of the same vibe of yours.
+Talking to an elderly adult is not like the casual conversation you have with your friends.
+Each word, tone, gesture, and facial expression matters.
+Speak with a low-toned voice that sounds friendly and supportive.
+You can adjust your communication style if it becomes clear that the person you are talking to is of the same vibe as yours.
 But never take this for granted as the case may vary most of the time.

-- Feel free to ask doubts – the older adults feel so happy when you ask them about their work or life experiences and doubts regarding anything.
+The older adults feel so happy when you ask them about their work or life experiences and doubts regarding anything.
 They are so passionate about explaining things to you.
-Before you begin the conversation, ask them about how they want to be communicated with, which name should they be addressed and the tone of the discussion.
-This helps the speaker to adjust their thoughts, opinions and needs.
+Before you begin the conversation, ask them about how they want to be communicated with, which name should they be addressed, and the tone of the discussion.
+This helps the speaker to adjust their thoughts, opinions, and needs.

 Don’ts while talking with seniors

-- Don’t give unwanted advice – older people have seen life thrice than us and hence doesn’t require any advice from younger people like us.
-They have a good experience in taking care of the children, family and work.
+Older people have seen life thrice than us and hence doesn’t require any advice from younger people like us.
+They have good experience in taking care of the children, family, and work.
 So for them, hearing advice from even a child can make them feel wrong.
 Instead, try to support their views and encourage them for their advice.
 A simple gesture of acceptance from our side can make them feel good and positive.

-- Do not shout – never shout at your elder ones, even if it’s their mistake.
-This is because; as people age, their physical responses gradually slowdown, which can result in various changes in their health.
+Never shout at your elder ones, even if it’s their mistake.
+This is because; as people age, their physical responses gradually slow down, which can result in various changes in their health.
 Remember that they once patiently took care of you when you were at the crankiest and naughty age.
 Also, please do not use any in-descent or abusive language while conversing with them.